Section 5: The 1800s

 One more Reconstruction Amendment, the 15th Amendment ratified by the states in 1870, prohibited discrimination in voting on account of race; in other words, all male citizens could have the right to vote.

 Section 5.4: Women’s Suffrage

 Susan B. Anthony (1820-1906) is most famous for her efforts to secure women’s suffrage, but her fights for civil rights and women’s right to equality also included her efforts to secure racially integrated schools and women’s access to higher education, as well as abolitionism early in life.
-She was also a close ally of Elizabeth Cady Stanton.
-Anthony’s dream of women’s suffrage throughout the United States was achieved a few years after her death, with the 19th Amendment.
+She was also a close ally of Elizabeth Cady Stanton, who had helped draft the Seneca Falls Declaration arguing for the extension of the promises of the Declaration of Independence to women.
+Other leaders in the women’s rights movement were Harriet Tubman, Sojourner Truth, Lucretia Mott, and Lucy Stone.
+Their dream of women’s suffrage throughout the United States was achieved with the 19th Amendment in 1920.